Future Voice and Data Limited – Terms and Conditions of Business

 - The Customer will be responsible for the disposal of all waste arising or resulting from the delivery of Rented Equipment or Purchased Equipment and installation of the Services.

-- If the Customer rents VoIP phones from the Supplier, such phones must be returned by the Customer on termination or expiry of the Contract period or on demand.
+- If the Customer rents VoIP phones from the Supplier, such phones must be returned by the Customer on termination or expiry of the Contract period.
 If a handset is returned damaged or broken (other than normal wear and tear), the Customer will be charged for the cost of a handset of equivalent specification.

 - The Supplier will: